Our History

 Tony & Wendy

-Husband and wife, Tony Brooks and Wendy Allan are current custodians and proprietors of the Pindarie farm since Tony took over from his grandfather in 1990.
-Pindarie is located at the gateway to the Barossa Valley.
-Situated on 700 acres, Pindarie is a mix of sheep grazing amongst 120-year-old olive trees, thriving pastures, and sloping vineyards.
-What was once a run-down and over-cleared farm has become a sustainable property with Tony and Wendy planting over 15,000 trees in the last 30 years.
+Husband and wife team, Tony Brooks and Wendy Allan, are the current custodians and proprietors of Pindarie Farm, having taken over from Tony’s grandfather in 1990.
+Nestled at the gateway to the Barossa Valley, Pindarie spans 800 acres and is home to a blend of sheep pastures, 120-year-old olive trees, and sloping vineyards.